Crazyblox/rebuff/README.md

 -- Let's create a buffer to reason with. local b = buffer.create(32)

--- Say we have a vector... let's store that in the buffer with rebuff.packf32(). local v_pack = vector.create(8, 16, 24)
+-- We have a vector, let's store that in the buffer with rebuff.packf32(). local v_pack = vector.create(8, 16, 24)
 rebuff.packf32(b, 0, v_pack.x, v_pack.y, v_pack.z)

--- Say we need to interact with the data as a vector from the buffer... let's do direct data-to-constructor! local v_unpack = (vector.create :: any)(rebuff.unpackf32(b, 0, 3)) print(v_unpack) --> vector(8, 16, 24)
+-- We want to interact with data as a vector from the buffer, let's do direct data-to-constructor. local v_unpack = (vector.create :: any)(rebuff.unpackf32(b, 0, 3))
+print(v_unpack) --> vector(8, 16, 24)
 ```